Reversible Computation with Stacks and "Reversible Management of Failures": Introduction

-Fredkin and Toffoli gates were a first basis for designing reversible algorithms.
-Since then, reversible computational models have been introduced to deepen our understanding of computations, whose distinctive and intuitive meaning can be summarized as follows: \begin{itemize} \item concerning the set of computable functions that we can express in it, reversible computation can only deal with injective functions \cite{Axelsen2011WhatDR}; \item concerning the programs we can write, every step in the forward direction from what we typically take as inputs to its output can always be traced back, from output to the corresponding inputs. \end{itemize}
+Fredkin and Toffoli gates \cite{Toffoli1980,FredkinToffoli1982} provided the foundational basis for designing reversible algorithms.
+Since then, reversible computational models have been introduced to advance our understanding of computation, characterized by the following core principles: \begin{itemize} \item In terms of computable functions, reversible computation can only process injective functions \cite{Axelsen2011WhatDR}. \item Regarding operational semantics, every step in the forward direction from input to output can always be traced back uniquely recovering the input from the output. \end{itemize}

-Possible practical benefits for everyday programming follow. \begin{itemize} \item Reversible computation models can simplify debugging and testing by allowing programs to be run backward, enabling programmers to trace errors and understand program behavior more effectively \cite{LaneseG:rc24}.

-\item Reversible computing naturally supplies primitives that facilitate efficient checkpointing and rollback mechanisms.
-This is crucial for long-running applications, as they allow programs to revert to a previous state without losing progress.
-This can ensure that systems can recover from errors and interruptions smoothly \cite{perumalla2013introduction}. \end{itemize}
+For example, reversible computation implemented by reversible programming languages can offer practical advantages: \begin{itemize} \item It simplifies debugging and testing by enabling programs to run backward, allowing for more effective error tracing and behavioral analysis \cite{LaneseG:rc24}. \item It naturally provides primitives that facilitate efficient checkpointing and rollback mechanisms-critical for long-running applications.
+These mechanisms enable programs to revert to previous states without losing progress, ensuring smooth recovery from errors and interruptions \cite{perumalla2013introduction}. \end{itemize}

-Back to Landauer's Principle, by avoiding the unavoidable energy loss of classical computation, reversible computation can theoretically operate with zero energy dissipation, leading to significant energy savings.
-A truly reversible hardware available will help to mitigate the environmental impact of technology.

-\paragraph{``Reversibilization''.} The typical strategy to give operational meaning to the concept ``reversible computation'' is to identify techniques to \emph{``reversibilize''} the operational semantics of classical programming models, or languages, whether deterministic or non-de\-ter\-mi\-nis\-tic.
-We think that at least two approaches exist to explain what ``reversibilize'' means.
+\paragraph{``Reversibilization''.} A common approach to defining the operational meaning of ``reversible computation'' is to develop techniques for \emph{``reversibilizing''} the operational semantics of classical programming models or languages, whether deterministic or non-deterministic.
+We propose two distinct descriptions that can be used to clarify how ``reversibilization'' can be obtained in a deterministic setting.